 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Is it the case that one of the registered proprietors passed away?
-If so please provide us with a copy of all the relevant documents e.g. the will, death certificate etc..
+Is it the case that one of the registered owners passed away?
+If so please supply us with a copy of all the relevant documents e.g. the will, death certificate etc..

-Information to consider in in addition to the above Newbury Mortgage Services transfer of equity information :
+General Advice to read in conjunction with the above Newbury Mortgage Services transfer of equity information :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Newbury Mortgage Services conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.